 Together with Nikon, I had a brief experience shooting with Hasselblad.
 While working with Centrica in Italy, we were using an amazing Hasselblad H5D-50 medium format camera (over 10 years ago, that was worth about 50K Euros).
-Our work involved taking several high-resolution photos and then stitch them together to produce a super hi-res image (we’re talking Gigapixels here).
-We then published this images online using a proprietary technology and viewers could experience them down to the minutest detail.
+Our work involved taking several high-resolution photos and then stitching them together to produce a super hi-res image (we’re talking Gigapixels here).
+We then published these images online using proprietary technology that allowed viewers to experience them, down to the minutest detail.

 That started way before the Google Art Project.
 But you probably know Google better than you know Centrica…

-I had the pleasure to photograph some of the most amazing masterpieces hosted in the Uffizi Gallery in Florence with this technology, as well as art worth millions in other galleries.
+I had the pleasure to photograph some of the most amazing masterpieces hosted in the Uffizi Gallery in Florence with this technology and art worth millions in other galleries.
 An experience that I still very much cherish.
-Today, Centrica continues to operate in this hi-res image space and you can see an example of their work here: https://www.centrica.it/en/portfolio_page/artcentrica/.
-I love these guys, credit is due.
+Today, Centrica continues to operate in this hi-res image space, and you can see an example of their work here: https://www.centrica.it/en/portfolio_page/artcentrica/.
+I love these guys; credit is due.

-The Hasselblad was a beast of a camera but my DSLRs too started feeling a bit of a hindrance.
+The Hasselblad was a beast of a camera (for size and weight) but my DSLRs too started feeling a bit of a hindrance.
 I was carrying around all this heavy equipment… Even on holiday, my backpack was filled with gear.
-I was beginning to feel the weight, not just physically but also mentally.
+I was beginning to feel the weight, physically and mentally.
 It was so exhausting that the fun side of photography was quickly drying out.
 And so I decided to quit.

-When the iPhone 4 was released, it was the first time a decent quality camera was mounted on such small device.
-It was such a radical change from the reality of heavy and cumbersome DSLRs, I was intrigued.
+When the iPhone 4 was released, it was the first time a decent quality camera was mounted on such a small device.
+It was such a radical change from the reality of heavy and cumbersome DSLRs.
+I was intrigued.
 So I thought, let’s do this.